-A Member may move a motion with the Speaker's consent, for the adjournment of normal business of the House to discuss a definite matter of urgent public importance.2

-An Adjournment Motion is, ordinarily, admissible if it relates to an issue of urgent public importance, relates substantially to one definite issue, is restricted to a matter of recent occurrence and satisfies such other conditions as laid down in the Rule 111 of the National Assembly.
-The Speaker determines the admissibility of each Adjournment Motion.
+A Senator may move a motion with Chairman's consent, for the adjournment of normal business of the House to discuss a definite matter of urgent public importance.2 An Adjournment Motion is, ordinarily, admissible if it relates to an issue of urgent public importance, relates substantially to one definite issue, is restricted to a matter of recent occurrence, and satisfies such other conditions as are laid down in the Rule 75 of the Senate.
+The Chairman determines the admissibility of each Adjournment Motion.